Get

 Is a Pit Bull Hypoallergenic?
 Vet-Approved Facts & Tips

-Being an allergy sufferer and a dog lover means you either can never own a dog or must consider carefully the particular dog that you bring into your home.
+Being an allergy sufferer and a dog lover means you either can never own a dog or must carefully consider the particular dog you bring into your home.

 If you are hoping to adopt a Pit Bull and are crossing your fingers that you can live with one, it might be doable, but unfortunately, Pit Bulls are not considered hypoallergenic.
 In fact, there is no such thing as a hypoallergenic dog breed.

-But there are a few steps that you can take as an allergy sufferer that can make living with a dog more achievable.
-We also list some breeds that are low-shedding and are considered by some as better options for you and your family.
+However, as an allergy sufferer, you can take a few steps to make living with a dog more achievable.
+We’ve also included low-shedding breeds that some consider to be better options for you and your family.

 What Causes People to Be Allergic to Animals?

 It’s common for people to think that animal allergies are triggered by fur.
-That’s partly true because fur carries some proteins (allergens) secreted by the dogs’ body that are the cause of allergies.
+That’s partly true because fur carries some proteins (allergens) secreted by the dogs’ bodies that cause allergies.
 However, these proteins are also produced in dander, saliva, and urine.

-Dander (dead skin cells) tends to be one of the worst culprits, and this is where the confusion with the hair comes in.
+Dander (dead skin cells) is one of the worst culprits, and this is where the confusion with the hair comes in.
 Dander also floats through your home, landing on all kinds of surfaces.
-It’s also quite small, so it can stay airborne for long periods of time and eventually find its way into your lungs and eyes.
-The proteins in the dander trigger your immune system, which is what causes the symptoms of wheezing, itching, and sneezing.
+It’s also small, so it can stay airborne for long periods and eventually find its way into your lungs and eyes.
+The proteins in the dander trigger your immune system, which causes wheezing, itching, and sneezing symptoms.

 woman having an allergy to a Cocker Spaniel dog